scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDB.md

 ### Create a node group for other application pods than ScalarDB Server pods

-We recommend running only ScalarDB Server pods on the worker node (node pool) for ScalarDB Server.
-If you want to run other application pods on the same EKS cluster, you should create other node pools for your application pods.
+We recommend running only ScalarDB Server pods on the worker node (node group) for ScalarDB Server.
+If you want to run other application pods on the same EKS cluster, you should create other node groups for your application pods.

 ### Create a node group for monitoring components (kube-prometheus-stack and loki-stack)